connexcs/docs/docs/customer/main.md

 ![alt text][cust-main]

-!!! note "Each specific customer's portal can be accessed by clicking on the dropdown against the customer's name."
+!!! note "By clicking the dropdown next to the customer's name, you will be redirected to the selected customer's portal.<br>See Access"

 ## Audit Log
 ![alt text][audit-log]